tkonopka/mouse-embeddings/prep/README.md

 these files are simply downloaded (e.g. from orpha.net or from obofoundry.org).
 Other files must be processed manually, e.g. converting from obo format to flat tables.
-A complete set of data files in the correct format are available in a data snapshot at zenodo (zenodo repository URL)
+A complete set of data files in the correct format are available in a data snapshot at zenodo ([dataset 4916172](https://zenodo.org/record/4916172))

-Several scripts also require access to executables, assumed to be present under the repository root.
+Several scripts require access to executables, which are assumed to be present under the repository root.

 - `crossmap` - executable for [crossmap](https://github.com/tkonopka/crossmap).